cssnr/portainer-stack-deploy-action/README.md

 **repo** - This defaults to the repository running the action.
 If you want to deploy a different repository put the full http URL to that repository here.

+**redeploy** - If using `type` repo and stack already exists, this will perform a git redeploy after the update.

 **type** - Type of Deployment.
 Currently, supports either `repo` or `file`.